dobtco/wintersmith-knowledge-base/contents/articles/screendoor/question_and_answer/managing_questions.md

 ## Managing questions

-To manage questions (and answers) for your project, click the "Q&A" link from your project page.
-You can display all questions or only unanswered questions by selecting the appropriate box from the left-hand side of the "Q&A" page.
+To manage questions (and answers) for your project, click the "Questions" link from your project page.
+You can display all questions or only unanswered questions by selecting the appropriate box from the left-hand side of the "Questions" page.

 ![q&a filter](../images/qa_filter.png)

-To delete a question, select it from the table of questions on the "Q&A" page and then click the "Delete question" link at the bottom of the page.
+To delete a question, select it from the table of questions on the "Questions" page and then click the "Delete question" link at the bottom of the page.

 ## Answering questions

-To answer a question, select it from the table on the "Q&A" page.
+To answer a question, select it from the table on the "Questions" page.
 Enter your answer, select whether or not you'd like it to be displayed publicly, and then click the "Post answer" button.

 ![answer question](../images/answer_question.png)